Team dependencies are not the problem. Pretending they do not exist is.

 If a dependency cannot be confirmed, teams should reduce scope or move the story out of the sprint.
 This protects commitment integrity and preserves trust.

-Leaders trained through Leading SAFe Agilist certification programs often reinforce this discipline by shifting focus from utilization to predictable flow.
+Leaders trained through SAFe agile certification programs often reinforce this discipline by shifting focus from utilization to predictable flow.

 Hidden dependencies create silent blockers.